 - Provides expertise and guidance when contracting with vendors for Cloud licensing agreements, and appropriately addresses the importance of negotiating the right software contract to fit your specific requirements.

 Today’s hybrid environment of traditional, cloud and mobile solutions only increases the challenges of managing and optimizing a software portfolio.
 You need a partner with a comprehensive portfolio of services for Cloud to meet your evolving needs.
 Your partner must have the necessary experience and expertise to provide you with timely and appropriate licensing advice.

 Many cloud-based solutions also use virtualization technology.
-HP SLAS4C experts can advise on the licensing implications of the underlying infrastructure required to support cloud, including solutions from key global vendors such as Citrix, Microsoft and VMware.
+HPE SLAS4C experts can advise on the licensing implications of the underlying infrastructure required to support cloud, including solutions from key global vendors such as Citrix, Microsoft and VMware.
 This comprehensive approach to the 'layered' cloud solution means you get the 'whole story' from one partner, not just disparate fragments of advice.
 Multivendor hosting models and volume licensing programs are reviewed and analyzed for product licensing optimization.
 Software Assurance investment and ROI expectations are confirmed, even with multi-geographical contracts.